Range Binary Options

 What are range options?

-Range options are preferred by many binary options traders, and involve speculating whether an asset will stay within a specified price range, over a certain length of time.
-This type of option is known by a number of different names, including boundary and tunnel options.
-To be successful with range options, the price of an asset needs to stay between two given prices and never go higher or lower than the two limits set.
+Range options are used by binary options traders when speculating whether an asset will stay within a specified price range over a certain length of time.
+This type of option is also known by a number of different names, including boundary and tunnel options.
+To achieve a payout with a range option, the price of the underlying asset needs to stay between two given strike prices (or barriers) over the period of the contract (the expiry period).

 Tips on how to trade range options successfully